Juren39/gait_tracking/README.md

 1. **Processing Results**:
    - The processed video will be saved in the `output/exp/videos` folder.
    - The processed labels will be saved in the `output/exp/labels` folder.
+   - We convert source video to mp4 video, it will be saced in the `output/videos`folder.
 2. **Log Information**:
    - The console will display detailed information for each processed frame.